Skip To Content

 2. Master in Integrative Exercise Science

 The respective program director will work with each intern to determine the graduate course schedule.
 Master’s course schedule and DI schedules are integrated to allow for successful completion of both programs simultaneously.
-The DI provides 12 embedded master’s credits that count towards the completion of the above degrees.
+The DI provides up to 12 embedded master’s credits that count towards the completion of the above degrees.
+Students may alternately choose to apply 6 credits toward the Master of Business Administration degree by Advisement.
 Part-time enrollment options are available and can be discussed with the DI Director/ Master’s Program Director.

 Supervised Practice Component: